 You could talk about Smurfs or whatever you want and make a living doing it.
 Ads are the easiest form of monetization.
 You could do affiliate marketing too where you can recommend products eg books on Amazon and earn a commission if someone buys something.

-The links in my backpack’s review are affiliates link if you click through and buy the bag I earn a percent!
-However, as the buyer, you wouldn’t pay extra for the bag as I get paid out of company’s/Amazon’s cut for recommending the bag!
+The links in my Nomatic Travel bag’s review are affiliates link if you click through and buy the bag I earn a percent!
+However, as the buyer, you wouldn’t pay extra for the bag as I get paid out of the company’s/Amazon’s cut for recommending the bag!
 Almost all companies have a program like this where you can earn a commission on products if you recommend them.
 Just Google “*Company Name* Affiliate”!

 Here are a couple of articles wherein Affiliate Links are used so you get a better idea of how this works